Introduction

 - Being consulted, as appropriate, by Ministers in respect to future appointments and board balance;

-- Leading any formal entity discussions with Ministers, particularly on budget and planning cycles (including SOIs, letters of expectations);
+- Leading any formal entity discussions with Ministers, particularly on budget and planning cycles (including SOIs and letters of expectations);

 - Generally acting as a facilitator in respect to ensuring the Minister and other key stakeholders are aware of the board’s views and activities;

-- Signing off on formal governance documents (Statement of Intent, Annual Reports, Memoranda of Understanding);
+- Signing off on formal governance documents (Statement of Intent and Annual Reports);

 - Attending any Select Committee appearance by the entity;